 Not-too-sweet berries are absolutely scrumptious in this juicy and buttery raspberry crumble tart.
-You can use either a ceramic tart pan or a pan with removable sides.
+You can use either a ceramic tart pan or a pan with a removable bottom.
 This tart is best the day it’s made.–Yvonne Ruperti

 LC Carpe Diem Note